sujoy-kr/Tech-Industry-Salary-Response-Trends-Report/README.md

 # Tech Industry Salary & Response Trends Report

-I conducted an analysis using Stack Overflow data from 2022 to 2024, examining various roles, the number of responses they received, and their average salaries.
+I conducted an analysis using Stack Overflow data from 2023, examining various roles, the number of responses they received, and their average salaries.
 This is purely a statistical exploration—I'm not drawing conclusions or advocating for any particular role, just sharing the insights.

 ### **Table 1: Ranked by Average Salary (Descending)**